Maki-Daisuke/estelle/README.md

 Caching
 -------

-Estelle caches generated thumbnails in a directory specified by `path-to-cache-dir` command-line parameter.
+Estelle caches generated thumbnails in a directory specified by `--cache-dir` command-line option.
 Estelle identifies a thumbnail corresponding to a passed image with hash of the image (which would be SHA1, but implementation dependent).
 That is, every time Estelle is asked to serve a thumbnail of an image, it calculates hash value of the image, then find an appropriate thumbnail.
 If there is no thumbnail